Steps 1 - 3 walk you through all the essential steps you need to join us on Matrix, and steps 4 - 6 give you some additional info to make it your own!

 Lobby

-Intro To Matrix, press the
+Intro To Matrix, press

-Join button
+button

-Phrolicking Phoenyx, press
+Phrolicking Phoenyx, press the name itself,

-the name itself, or the small plus icon
+or the small plus icon

-✨Magic Discord Portal✨, which is a bridge between the
+✨Magic Discord Portal✨, which is a bridge between

-encrypted Matrix rooms.
+replaced with encrypted Matrix rooms.

-Phrolicking Phoenyx, which is the encrypted space for NSFW
+Phrolicking Phoenyx, which is the encrypted space

-channels and conversations.
+for NSFW channels and conversations.

-Tech Support, which is where you can ask for help, report
+Tech Support, which is where you can ask for help,

 Known bug:

-When you first press join on the sub-spaces, they will say
+When you first press join on the sub-spaces, they will

 No Rooms